sunset486/sunset486/README.md

-- 👋 Hi, I’m @sunset486
+- 👋 Hi, I’m Andrei Petcu / @sunset486
-- 👀 I’m interested in various programming skills and hobbies
+- 🇷🇴 Bachelor's Degree in Computer Science, "Gheorghe Asachi" Technical University of Iasi.
-- 🌱 I’m currently learning back-end programming with Entity Framework Core
+- 👀 Efficient in C#, particularly .NET Core and Entity Framework.
+Most recently I worked as a Full Stack Developer, but I am also interested in game development.

 <!---
 sunset486/sunset486 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.